rafaelsetragni/awesome_notifications_fcm/README.md

 <br>

-1 - Go to https://developer.apple.com, sing into an Apple Account and go to "Certificates" and click on "+" button.
+1 - Go to https://developer.apple.com, sign into an Apple Account and go to "Certificates" and click on "+" button.
 2 - Go to Services section and check **Apple Push Notification service SSL** and click on "Continue"
 3 - Insert the same iOS App ID configured in your Firebase Cloud Messaging.
 4 - In your MacOS machine, Launch Keychain Access app, located in /Applications/Utilities.